Balance Training and a Rock Star (Part 1)

 “Oh yes,” he replied, “I can do up to 300 pounds for reps.”

-So I lead him over to the power cage.
+I led him over to the power cage.
 He took one look and said, “Oh no, not with that.
 We use a Smith machine.”

-He got under the bar, unracked it, stepped back, and then performed a good morning.
+He unracked the bar, stepped back, and… performed a good morning instead of a squat!

 Find out tomorrow.